 If you are already at your natural set point weight, and you have an unrealistic view of what you should weigh and are trying to be even smaller, you won’t lose weight through intuitive eating.

 For some people, their metabolism has been altered and damaged by years of excessive dieting and weight yoyo-ing.
 For them, creating a sustainable joyful movement plan and gradually increasing the foods eaten will eventually restore their metabolism.
 Weight may be restored back to the natural set point weight.
-Again, some people will lose weight, some may maintain.
+Again, some people will lose weight, some maintain, and some gain.

 Restoring the metabolism can take months.
 The goal here should not be ‘weight loss’ but metabolic recovery from within.
 It’s critical to connect to intrinsic motivators to exercise and eat well.
 The main reasons are for self-care and pleasure as opposed to compensation and punishment.